fixedtire/shell_cheatsheets/README.md

 > **Note:** Creating a new command also creates a new text-file.
 To edit this new text-file: [click here](#how-to-edit-contents-of-a-cheat-sheet)

 ```
-new-sheet <nameofcommand>       // No White Spaces allowed, use '_', or '-' to seperate words
+new-sheet <nameofcommand>       // No White Spaces allowed, use '_', or '-' to separate words
 ```

 **Example:** You want to create a new command / cheat sheet called 'random_notes'